What We Do

 No project is typical.
-At Benchmark, we have been involved in projects such as dividing a single lot into a two lot land development, small commercial improvements, big-box commercial sites, large residential land developments, and various types of industrial site improvements including large warehousing and large rail spur expansion.
+At Benchmark, we have been involved in projects such as dividing a single lot into a two lot subdivision, small commercial improvements, fast food restaurants, big-box commercial sites, large residential land developments, and various types of industrial site improvements including large warehousing and large rail spur expansion.
 With a specific focus on the client’s needs, and a broad array of civil engineering experience, our professionals at Benchmark stand ready to assist in any size of land development improvement project.

 Benchmark offers the following services to our clients: